So you wanna know how to get more freelance work? Stay busy as hell? Turn work away even?

 “Lets start a freelance-only band and we’ll like tour while we work!”

 I’m really happy for you.. but that big corporate-like agency down the street working on $100k+ projects that you snarl at?
 It’s likely they can use your services and you can use their leverage to build a better portfolio which will help you charge a higher rate.
+The same happens with business there is always freelancers that can help with your business in topic like for example in payroll administration services.

 I once literally walked in the front door of that big agency and introduced myself as a freelance WordPress developer.
 What do you know… I left for home with some really great contacts which eventually lead to more work!